 By Kris Rich, NBC-HWC, CPT, CET

-It’s a pretty safe to say that if you live or vacation in Michigan during the summer months, you’ll want to do your exercising outdoors rather than hitting the gym or indoor exercise equipment.
+It’s a pretty safe to say that if you live or vacation in Michigan during the summer months, you’ll want to do your exercising outdoors for a nice change from indoor exercise equipment.
 After all, we only get three guaranteed months of warm weather in the mitten state: June, July and August.
+Not to mention, COVID-19 has many gyms still closed or operating with restrictions.
 Aside from the regular summer activities, there are plenty of other ways to stay active this summer without getting bored.
 Here are five unique and entertaining ways to spice up your summer workouts:

 - Paddleboarding – If you’ve never given this a try, make this the summer to do so.
 There are various benefits from increasing core strength and improving balance to strengthening all muscle groups and building cardiovascular endurance.
 Not to mention reducing stress.
 Water naturally soothes our bodies, and by listening to the sound of the water with the rhythm of your stroke—and feeling the sensation of gliding—you can easily melt away stress in a hot second.

 - Yoga in the park – Why not incorporate the smells and sounds of nature as you connect with the earth, and breathe the fresh air?
 Break out of the stuffy yoga studio this summer and experience what it’s like to get your Zen on and be one with nature.
 Plus, you’ll have the added benefit of a little mixed terrain and no competition for floor space.
 There are many yoga studios or community organizations around the state that offer free classes once a week in local parks.